 No disruption to production of Italian delicatessen products

 Each year Fratelli Beretta ships 40,000 pallets of delicatessen products from its Milan factory.
-Automatic Palcut palletising saves precious time and money and prevents disruption to production for the food specialists.
+Automated Palcut palletising saves precious time and money and prevents disruption to production for the food specialists.

 Fratelli Beretta 1812 is a known Italian brand that produces sausages, hams and other delicatessen products.
 In the last year, more than half of all Italian families have consumed a Beretta product.

-The family business grows by 10 per cent annually, increasing its exports even more, and Fratelli Beretta currently has 22 factories in three parts of the world.
+The family business is growing by 10 per cent annually, increasing its exports even more, and Fratelli Beretta currently has 22 factories in three parts of the world.
 The secret is a strong focus on the quality of the raw materials, ingredients and optimised production, among other things.

 A pallet of products every six minutes

 “Short lead times and effective production are vital to our success,” says Simone Amigoni, assistant factory manager in Medolago, adding: “Today it actually only takes us two hours and 30 minutes to produce a sausage.
 All of our production is highly automated, and robots handle the sausages after the casings have been filled.”

 At Beretta, they are continuously optimising the process, and recently they have improved the packing of finished products onto pallets.
 Each year, the factory ships 40,000 pallets of products, i.e. one every six minutes, and that is why the process has been carefully analysed.
 Palletising has caused problems before, among other things because many pallets were collapsing during transport, and this has been very expensive.